Dera (organisation): Non-mainstream deras

-The majority of the followers of these deras are Dalits, Backward castes, and the poor among the Jat Sikhs.
+The majority of the followers of these deras are Dalits, Other Backward Classes, and the poor among the Jat Sikhs.
 However, most of the deras are led by people from upper-caste backgrounds.
-As of 2007, the Nirankaris were led by a Khatri; the Dera Sacha Sauda was led by a Jat Sikh of Sidhu sub-caste; and the Radha Saomis were led by a Jat Sikh of the Dhillon sub-caste.
+As of 2007, the Nirankaris were led by a Khatri; the Dera Sacha Sauda was led by a Jat of the Sidhu clan; and the Radha Soamis were led by a Jat of the Dhillon clan.

 The Dalit-dominated deras have emerged as major centres of counter-culture, where the Dalits assert their pride, customs and tradition.

 Conflicts with the Khalsa Sikhs

 The deras are seen as a challenge to the mainstream Sikhism represented by the Khalsa Sikh identity.
-The total number of the followers of the various deras far exceeds the number of followers of the Golden Temple-based clerical establishment (the Akal Takht).
+The total number of the followers of the various deras far exceeds the number of followers of the Harmandir Sahib (Golden Temple) based clerical establishment, the Akal Takht.

-The tensions between the Dalits and the Jats have manifested in form of conflicts involving the Deras.
+The tensions between the Dalits and the Jat-led Khalsa Sikhs have manifested in form of conflicts involving the deras.
 Some of these incidents include: